jchaasis/first-project/README.txt

 branch2 edits.

 new info to send to github

+branch3 edits.